plone/buildout.coredev/docs/plips.rst

     * Have clear code

-    * Follow our style guides: For Plone the `Plone coding style guide <https://github.com/plone/plone.api/blob/master/docs/contribute/conventions.rst>`_, for JavaScript the `The Patternslib coding style guide <http://patternslib.com/pattern-styleguide/#main-content>`_ and for the Documentation the `Documentation Styleguide <https://github.com/plone/documentation/blob/5.0/about/documentation_styleguide.rst>`_.
+    * Follow our style guides: `Style Guides <https://github.com/plone/documentation/tree/5.0/develop/styleguide>`_.
-      Use Python, JavaScript and other code linting plugins in your editor.
+      For convenience and better code quality use Python, JavaScript and other code linting plugins in your editor.

     * `Be tested <http://docs.plone.org/manage/deploying/testing_tuning/testing_and_debugging/index.html>`_